Are Drones Allowed In National Parks 2023? What Happens If You Fly a Drone In There?

 Can You Fly a Drone Over a National Park as an FAA-certified Drone Pilot

-The answer is not a simple yes or no, as it depends on the specific regulations set forth by the National Park Service and the Federal Aviation Administration.
+It depends on the rules set by the National Park Service and the Federal Aviation Administration.
+There is no easy yes or no answer.

-The National Park Service has established a policy that prohibits the use of drones in national parks, except in very limited circumstances.
-This policy is in place to protect the safety of visitors and wildlife, as well as to preserve the natural and scenic resources of the parks.
+The National Park Service has a rule that says drones can’t be used in national parks, except in very specific situations.
+This rule is in place to keep park tourists and wildlife safe and to protect the parks’ natural and beautiful resources.

-In order to obtain permission, pilots must submit a request through the FAA’s online system, and the request must be approved by both the FAA and the National Park Service.
+To get approval, pilots must send a request through the FAA’s online system.
+Both the FAA and the National Park Service must accept the request.

-Even if you are an FAA-certified drone pilot and they permit to fly drone in national park, there are still restrictions on where and when you can fly.
+Even if you are approved by the FAA to fly a drone and they let you fly it in a national park, there are still rules about where and when you can fly.

-For example, you may be prohibited from flying a drone in a national park where there are large crowds of people or wildlife, or during times when park activities or events are taking place.
+For example, you might not be able to fly a drone in a national park when there are a lot of people or animals there, or when there are events or activities going on in the park.

-Overall, the regulations regarding drone use in national parks are complex and vary depending on the specific park and situation.
+Overall, the rules about using drones in national parks are complicated and vary from park to park and situation to situation.

 What Happens If You Fly a Drone in a National park?